 FEES AND EXPENSES Prospectus Location Charges for Early Withdrawals Your Contract is subject to withdrawal charges that differ depending on when you purchased the Contract.
 If you purchase the Contract on or after May 1, 2024, and you withdraw money from the Contract within six years of your last Purchase Payment, you will be assessed a withdrawal charge of up to 8% of the Purchase Payment withdrawn, declining to 0% over that time period.
-If you purchased the Contract on or before April 30, 2024, and you withdraw money from the Contract within six years of your last Purchase Payment, you will be assessed a withdrawal charge of up to 8.5% of the Purchase Payment, you will be assessed a withdrawal charge of up to 8.5% of the Purchase Payment, you will be assessed a withdrawal charge of up to 8.5% of the Purchase Payment withdrawn, declining to 0% over that time period.
+If you purchased the Contract on or before April 30, 2024, and you withdraw money from the Contract within six years of your last Purchase Payment, you will be assessed a withdrawal charge of up to 8.5% of the Purchase Payment, you will be assessed a withdrawal charge of up to 8.5% of the Purchase Payment withdrawn, declining to 0% over that time period.
 For example, for Contracts issued on or after May 1, 2024, if you invest \$100,000 in the Contract and make an early withdrawal, you could pay a withdrawal charge of up to \$8,000 (or \$8,500 for Contracts issued on or before April 30, 2024).
 In addition, if you take a full or partial withdrawal (including financial adviser fees that you choose to have us pay from this Contract) from an Index Option on a date other than the Term End Date, a Daily Adjustment will apply to the Index Option Value that is available for withdrawal.
-The Daily Adjustment will apply to the Index Option Value that is available for withdrawal.
-The Daily Adjustment will apply to the Daily Adjustment is negative.
-Index Dual Precision Strategy, Index Precision Strategy, Index Guard Strategy, and Index Performance Strategy.
-Daily Adjustment could result in a loss beyond the protection of the 10%, 20%, or 30% Buffer; or -10% Floor, as applicable.
-The maximum potential loss from a negative Daily Adjustment is: -99% for the Index Dual Precision Strategy, Index Performance Strategy; and -35% for the Index Guard Strategy.
+The Daily Adjustment also applies if before the Term End Date you execute a Performance Lock, you annulitze the Contract, we pay a death benefit, or we deduct Contract fees and expenses.
+The Daily Adjustment may be negative depending on the applicable Crediting Method.
+You will lose money if the Daily Adjustment will result in a loss beyond the protection of the 10%, 20%, or 30% Buffer; or -10% Floor, as applicable.
+The maximum potential loss from a negative Daily Adjustment is: -99% for the Index Dual Precision Strategy.
+Index Precision Strategy; and -35% for the Index Guard Strategy.
 Index Protection Strategy with Trigger.
-Daily Adjustments under this C Fee Tables 4.
+Daily Adjustment suder this Crediting Method may be positive or equal to zero, but cannot be nega Fee Tables 4.
 Valuing Your Contract 6.
-Expenses Appendix B - Daily Adjustment Not Applicable Charges other transactions under the Contract, there are no other transaction charges.
+Expenses Appendix B - Daily Adjustment Transaction Charges Other than withdrawal charges and Daily Adjustments that may apply to withdrawals and other transactions under the Contract, there are no other transaction charges.
+Not Applicable